10 Ways To Be A Thrifty Traveler

-10. Never Pay ATM Fees again!
+10. Never Pay ATM Fees again

 If you are a frequent international traveler, there is no better option than opening an online debit/checking account through Charles Schwab.
 There are no ATM withdrawal fees ANYWHERE in the world.
 You read that right!
 This is a no BS solution to avoid ATM fees at home and abroad!
 (Read our review)

-11. Book with Points and Miles (bonus tip!)
+Bonus Tip: Book with Points and Miles

 Points and miles are the key to being a Thrifty Traveler.
-I’ve been in the points game for over six years and visited some incredible places for next to nothing.
+I’ve been in the points game for over seven years and visited some incredible places for next to nothing.
 In the past year we have made 10 trips on points and miles, including Lake Tahoe, Havana, Cuba, and we flew Business Class to Europe last summer.
 Why pay for flights and hotels when you can earn points and miles to cover your trip?
-The huge value from miles and points is the reason I started this blog!
+The huge value from miles and points is the reason I started this blog.
 Check out our beginner’s guide to credit cards to get started!